 +------------------------------------------------------------+

-The same patterns recur at every layer: stdHashtable for resource lookup, reference counting with free lists, and bundled archives (.nmb, .nnb, .nsb) for level-atomic asset streaming.
+The same patterns show up everywhere: stdHashtable for resource lookup, reference counting with free lists, and bundled archives (.nmb, .nnb, .nsb) for level-atomic asset streaming.
 The config parser still reads masquerade.ini — a filename inherited directly from Vampire: The Masquerade — Redemption.
 Nobody renamed it.
 The vampire’s config file lives inside the NOD’s StarCraft Ghost engine.

 On paper, a textbook architecture.
 In practice, the details tell a different story.